Timoh97/DSA/0x0A-intro/README.md

+## BIG 0(n) NOTATION
+Big O notation --- is denoted as O(n)

+O - is the order of growth

+n - is the length of the input

 ## LINEAR DATA STRUCTURE
 A linear data structure is one where data items are arranged in a linear fashion.
 Each member is attached to its neighboring elements.
 The structure permits single-level data storage because the data elements are stored in a linear fashion.
 The data can be traversed in one run.